ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ![line 391](06_lesson_images/line-391.png)

-Add the missing `local`, but we'll look through the rest of this error message, since, sometimes, the error might be in a different file.
+Add the missing `local` to fix the error, but we'll look through the rest of this error message, since, sometimes, the error might be in a different file.

 ```